janaiscoding/blog-client/README.md

   3. Because of my poor error handling at the moment, I have a weird scenario where it could set my JWT key to `undefined` which is obviously no bueno.
 (FIXED)
   4. Send JWT payload with user info too for a pretty admin page :") (FIXED)
   5. Only display published posts on /posts path (FIXED)
-  6. Admin page (working on this) -- SEPARATING ONTO A CMS
+  6. Admin page -- SEPARATING ONTO A CMS (FINISHED)
-  7. Fix `Unexpected token '<', "<!DOCTYPE "... is not valid JSON` error on send comment event : I get it when posting this type of stuff: ';;';';
+  7. Fix `Unexpected token '<', "<!DOCTYPE "... is not valid JSON` error on send comment event : I get it when posting this type of stuff: ';;';'; (FIXED, this was an error where the escaped characters exceeded the maximum length specified in the mongoose validation schema)

 - I'm also writing many different functions and objects as utility stuff I can re-use so my code looks cleaner and way less convoluted.